-If a severe hypo is not treated, it can cause convulsions, brain damage and even death.
+If a prolonged, severe hypo is not treated it can cause brain damage and death.

-If you miss a dose - Hyperglycaemia
+If you miss a dose -Hyperglycaemia

-If you forget to inject your insulin dose, test your blood sugar level as soon as possible.
+If you forget your insulin dose, check your blood sugar level and test your urine for ketones as soon as possible.